AlexanderKidd/FactoidL/README.md

 ## How To Use
 The easiest way to use FactoidL is to add the [Chrome Extension](https://chrome.google.com/webstore/detail/factoidl-beta/kilmdgadjedfbopcfbffaeodhamgiadp).

 Normally, extensions are packed to obfuscate code and so it is condensed into a neat package for downloading from say, the Chrome Web Store.
 However, if you must add this extension "unpacked" instead, instructions are as follows:

 1. Download all of the files in this repo to a local directory on your computer.
 2. Enable Developer Mode in the latest version of Chrome.
 It is found under Settings &rarr; Extensions &rarr; Check Developer Mode.
-Do not navigate from this page.
+Do not navigate away from this page.
 3. On the same Extensions page, click "Load unpacked extension..." and select the local directory with all of the FactoidL files from step 1.
 4. Now, the FactoidL icon should show next to your omnibox (in the top right, where extensions are usually found).